mdtahseenraza/Backend---micro_-Instagram/README.md

    npm test
    ```

-## Testing

-The project includes comprehensive unit tests for all API endpoints using Jest.
-Test files are located in the `_tests_` directory.

-## API Testing

-API testing can be performed using Postman.
-Import the provided Postman collection for easy testing of all endpoints.

 ## Development Tools

 - VSCode for development
 - PostgreSQL for database management
 - Postman for API testing

-## Video Demo

-A video demonstration of the project setup and functionality is available [here](insert-video-link).

 ## Contributing